europython-society/website/src/content/deadlines/03_voting.md

 <!-- Vote for the talks **YOU** would like to see!
 We are a community conference and
 your votes help shape the programme. -->

 The Community Voting period is over.
-Thanks you for casting your votes!
+Thanks for casting your votes!